Difference Between Mammals and Reptiles

 Mammals have a lower jaw bone firmly attached to the skull.
 The lower jaw bone is one continuous bone.
 Biologists believe that the lower jawbones of the reptilian jaw have evolved into the three middle ear bones of mammals.

-Mammals have specialized teeth, like morals which are used for grinding food, and canines which are used for tearing through the meat.
+Mammals have specialized teeth, like morals, which are used for grinding food, and canines, which are used for tearing through the meat.
 They grow only two sets of teeth throughout their lives.

 The Mammalia class has produced a diverse habitat and form.
 The Mammalia class is distributed worldwide.
 There are over 5500 species of mammals arranged in almost 125 families.

 The most numerous in existing mammals are rodents.
-It is generally accepted that mammals are the most adaptable compared to any other animal class (insects and arachnids are exceptions).
+It is accepted that mammals are the most adaptable compared to any other animal class (insects and arachnids are exceptions).

 Mammals